mnielsen/cognitivemedium/_posts/2019-11-21-carbon-capture-notes.md

 This is a tiny slice through a tiny slice (direct air capture) of the climate problem.
 Climate is intimidating in part because the scale of understanding required is so immense.
-You can spend a lifetime studying the relevant parts of just one of: the climate, the energy industry, solar, wind, nuclear, politics, economics, social norms.
+You can spend a lifetime studying the relevant parts of just one of: the climate itself, the energy industry, solar, wind, nuclear, politics, economics, social norms.
 It's extremely difficult to get an overall picture; it's easy to miss very big things.
-I wrote these notes mostly because the only way I know to get a handle on big problems is to start by doing detailed investigations of many tiny corners.
-So consider this one tiny corner.
+I wrote these notes mostly because the only way I know to get a handle on big problems is to start by doing detailed investigations of very tiny corners.
+So consider this one very tiny corner.

-To finish, I can't resist reporting an uncommon opinion: overall, I'm optimistic about climate.
+To finish, I can't resist reporting an uncommon opinion: overall, and over the long term, I'm optimistic about climate.

-I've focused on direct air capture (and, to some extent, negative emissions technologies), but it seems to me there are many other promising approaches.
+I've focused on direct air capture, but it seems to me there are many other promising approaches.
 I believe humans will figure out how to address climate change.
 There will be a lot of suffering along the way, much of it falling to the world's poorest people.
-That's a terrible tragedy, and something we're too late to entirely avert.
+That's a terrible tragedy, and something we're too late to entirely avert;
+indeed, it's very likely already happening.
 But over the long term work on this problem will *also* lead us to strengthen existing institutions, and to invent new institutions, institutions which will make life far better for billions of people.
-It's a huge challenge, and I think we'll rise to the challenge, and make human civilization better off for it.
+It's a huge challenge, but I think we'll rise to the challenge, and make human civilization much better off for it.

 *Acknowledgments:* Thanks to Andy Matuschak for conversations about climate.